 It’s an amazing comfort food classic that’s especially perfect for the colder months, and it’s really simple to make a big batch of it so it’s perfect for sharing with family or friends.

 Sukiyaki is a popular Japanese winter dish that’s often cooked in a big, shallow iron pot on the table.
-Beef, tofu, various vegetables and noodles are cooked together in a broth made from dashi (fish stock), soy sauce, mirin (sweetened rice wine), sugar and usually some MSG, and then dipped in a bowl of raw beaten eggs, before being eaten with rice.
+Beef, tofu, various vegetables and noodles are cooked together in a broth made from dashi (fish stock), soy sauce, mirin (sweetened rice wine) and sugar, and then dipped in a bowl of raw beaten eggs, before being eaten with rice.

 Sukiyaki is probably my favourite Japanese dish, and my grandmother always used to make it for me when I went to Japan.
 I’d always be super excited to eat it as it’s quite hard to make outside Japan because you need quite specific ingredients to make it authentically.